Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Related Work

 \section{Related Work}

-Related to our framework, there are two categories of work\footnote{More discussion on related work is provided in Appendix~\ref{appendix:continued_discussion}.}:

-\mysub{Hierarchical FL.} There are studies on multi-tier FL~\cite{abdellatif2022communication}, such as client$-$edge$-$cloud~\cite{liu2020client} or mobile$-$base-station$-$server~\cite{abad2020hierarchical}, which use a middle layer, \eg a cellular base station, that can orchestrate FL training across clients, \eg mobile users.
-Compared to the basic server-client FL, such hierarchies are shown to achieve better trade-offs between the model's accuracy, on-device computations, and communication costs.
-One can also consider a multi-device setup where each client participates with several devices in the bottom layer of hierarchy~\cite{cho2022flame}.
-But existing works do not fully utilize the capabilities of middle-layer nodes for model training, as they are only used for model aggregation, and assume local training of large DNNs on the end devices, which makes it unrealistic in scenarios involving \iots.
+Table~\ref{tab_related_work} compares \oursystem with major prior work on different aspects of multidevice FL.
+Compared to the standard edge--server FL, edge--\textit{access point}--server FL~\cite{liu2020client, abad2020hierarchical} considers a middle layer, \eg a cellular base station, to orchestrate FL training across clients and a central server.
+Clients can participate with several devices~\cite{cho2022flame, diao2020heterofl, zhang2021fedzkt}, which achieve better trade-offs between accuracy and bandwidth consumption.
+However, these works assume the local training of the entire model on edge devices, without any resource limitations.
+They also do not utilize the potential of resource-rich devices to assist a resource-constrained device during training.
+They use \aps only for aggregation and communication, which makes FL impractical in scenarios involving \iots.

-\mysub{On-device ML.} Some works study the possibility of running larger DNNs on resource-constrained devices~\cite{fedorov2019sparse, banbury2021micronets, xu2022etinynet, liberis2021munas}, mainly considering the challenges of on-device inference (\ie~forward pass).
-Few works~\cite{lin2022device, kopparapu2022tinyfedtl} propose solutions for on-device training (\ie~forward and backward pass), but not for FL scenarios as they often make unrealistic assumptions like the availability of large datasets for network architecture search~\cite{liberis2021munas}.
-Finally, for running FL over Microcontroller units (MCUs), ~\citet{kopparapu2022tinyfedtl} perform transfer learning in place of end-to-end FL on \iots which usually fix the encoder architecture, that in turn restricts the extraction of newer features, and only train the last layer for the personalized training.
+Other works consider inference only (\ie~forward pass)~\cite{fedorov2019sparse, banbury2021micronets, xu2022etinynet, liberis2021munas}, sparse training~\cite{li2021hermes, bibikar2022federated}, or heterogenous architectures across clients of different capabilities~\cite{kang2023nefl, park2024federated}.
+Sparse training or pruning requires computational resources~(especially memory) that \iots do not have.
+Few works propose solutions for full on-device training (\ie~forward and backward pass)~\cite{lin2022device}, but not for FL scenarios as they often make impractical assumptions like the availability of large datasets for network architecture search~\cite{liberis2021munas}, or unconstrained memory for training the full model~\cite{diao2020heterofl, zhang2021fedzkt}.
+Transfer learning can be used on \iots to fix the encoder architecture, which in turn restricts the extraction of newer features, and only trains the last layer for the personalized training~\cite{zhang2021fedzkt}.